regicor/methylation_ami/README.md

 # methylation_ami
-Information about DNA methylation and CVD analyses
+Recipe of the Docker image used for the DNA methylation and CVD analyses